Long-lived metastable states in the 4f$^{13}$5d6s configuration of Yb$^+$: End matter

-The atomic structure calculations in support of our experimental results have been performed with AMBiT~\cite{Kahl:2019}, an implementation of the particle-hole CI+MBPT formalism~\cite{berengut16pra} which is a natural extension of the CI+MBPT method~\cite{dzuba96pra} to account for valence holes.
+\emph{Appendix D: Atomic structure calculations.}---The atomic structure calculations in support of our experimental results have been performed with AMBiT~\cite{Kahl:2019}, an implementation of the particle-hole CI+MBPT formalism~\cite{berengut16pra} which is a natural extension of the CI+MBPT method~\cite{dzuba96pra} to account for valence holes.
 Here we present details specific to our calculations; further methodological details are presented in the aforementioned papers and references therein.

-In the case of Yb$^+$, with $N=69$ electrons, we begin our calculation with a Dirac-Fock (DF) calculation in the $V^{N-2}$ approximation, including all closed-shell core orbitals up to 5s, 5p, 4d, and including 13 out of 14 electrons of the 4f shell by scaling the closed-shell DF potential.
+In the case of Yb$^+$, with $N=69$ electrons, we begin our calculation with a Dirac-Hartree-Fock (DHF) calculation in the $V^{N-2}$ approximation, including all closed-shell core orbitals up to 5s, 5p, 4d, and including 13 out of 14 electrons of the 4f shell by scaling the closed-shell DHF potential.
 Because the 4f orbitals change so significantly between levels with closed or open 4f shell, we find that this gives a better inital approximation, albeit at the cost of including subtraction diagrams in MBPT.
 In the same potential we generate a valence basis for CI that includes orbitals up to 7spdf (i.e. $n\leq7$ and angular momentum $l\leq3$), and a virtual basis up to 30spdfgh that we use for MBPT.

 Our CI calculation includes all configurations that can be generated with a maximum of a single additional 4f excitation and two other valence excitations from a list of leading configurations that includes 4f$^{14}$6s, 4f$^{14}$5d, 4f$^{14}$6p, 4f$^{13}$6s5d, 4f$^{13}$6s$^2$, 4f$^{13}$6p$^2$ and 4f$^{13}$5d$^2$.
 Core shells up to 5s, 5p, and 4d are considered frozen at the level of CI.
 The resulting CI matrices have dimension $\sim$~20000 -- 30000 for each parity (even or odd) and angular momentum $J$.